 “Tangy cranberries make these oat bars zing with flavour, works with frozen cranberries too”

-We love the sharp tangy flavour of the cranberries in this recipe, combined with the oats and nut base they make a perfect taste combination.
-The base has a firm, crunchy texture which makes a nice change from the more typical type of cake.
+I love the sharp tangy flavour of the cranberries in this recipe; combined with the oat and nut base they make a perfect taste combination.
+The base also has a firm, crunchy texture which makes a nice change from a cake style base.

 You could substitute blueberries instead of the cranberries, the recipe quantities would stay the same, and the taste would be just as good.
 Or of course you could use a mixture of blueberries and cranberries, or raspberries, or redcurrants...

-You could also serve them with a generous helping of whipped cream for a slightly more indulgent treat.
+You could also serve these cranberry oat bars with a generous helping of whipped cream or ice cream for a slightly more indulgent treat.